j20001970/GDMP/README.md

 1. Install [Bazelisk](https://docs.bazel.build/versions/main/install-bazelisk.html) or bazel version that meets MediaPipe requirement.
 2. Refer to [Installation](https://google.github.io/mediapipe/getting_started/install.html) for OpenCV and FFmpeg setup.
 3. Apply `mediapipe_setup.diff` to `mediapipe` directory.
+4. Run `setup.py`, the script will try to symlink source code and external dependencies to mediapipe workspace, if symlink is not available on the host it will just copy the code directory instead.
-4. Copy `addons/GDMP` to your project's directory.
+5. Copy `addons/GDMP` to your project's directory.

 ## Building for Android
 1. Refer to [Prerequisite](https://google.github.io/mediapipe/getting_started/android.html#prerequisite) section for Java and Android SDK & NDK setup.